lorcalhost/firebase-taskboard/README.md

 # Firebase TaskBoard

-Simple React taskboard app build for playing around with Firebase and Firestore in an afternoon.
+Simple React taskboard app built for playing around with Firebase and Firestore in an afternoon.

 The app can be tested from [here](http://fire-taskboard.web.app/).

+## Screenshots

 ## Todo: